 - You may also use the “Comments” section if you have specific requests or questions.
 For example, you can use “Comments” to let Dr. Dionisio know if you have a timing preference within your session, like “I prefer to be near the beginning,” or “I prefer to be near the end.”

-- The “Full Text of Presentation” is actually your set of visuals/slides—do upload a file so that you can see how it will look for posterity.
-Please notify Dr. Dionisio if the final version needs to be revised so that it can be updated after the end of the semester.
+- The “Full Text of Presentation” section is for all of your file uploads.
+Use the main upload for your presentation.
+Check the “additional files” checkbox so that you can then also upload your proposal.
+Please notify Dr. Dionisio if the final versions need to be revised so that it can be updated after the end of the semester.